okta/terraform-provider-okta/website/docs/index.html.markdown

 Use the navigation to the left to read about the available resources and data sources.

+In case the provider configuration is still using old `"oktadeveloper/okta"` source, please change it to `"okta/okta"` and run
+`terraform state replace-provider oktadeveloper/okta okta/okta`.
+Okta no longer supports `"oktadeveloper/okta"`.

 ## Example Usage

 Terraform 0.13 and later: